- Myth: I can’t donate if I have tattoos.

 - How long does it take?

-- Can I give blood for myself?
+- Can I donate blood for myself?

 - When was Carter BloodCare founded?